adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 :wq
 ```

-Now we'll update the post's version of the single template.
+Now we'll update the log's version of the single template.
 If you remember Hugo's rules, the template engine will use this version over the default.

 ```
-$ vi themes/zafta/layouts/post/single.html
+$ vi themes/zafta/layouts/log/single.html
 {{ partial "header.html" . }}

   <h1>{{ .Title }}</h1>